Somewhere in Camp: Critical reception

 The Spinning Image wrote, "It would be easy to dismiss Randle's films as crude, basic and cheaply made.
 They are all these things, but they also preserve the work of a great character comedian and hero to thousands.
 They should be viewed for what they were, mass entertainment with no frills, and Randle's memory should be treasured as an outstanding example of the popular culture of his day".
 TV Guide described it as "A lively music-hall adventure...Eighty eight minutes of episodic silliness and tolerable musical numbers."

+According to Kinematograph Weekly the film was "a nice long shot" at the British box office in April 1942.